Wednesday, March 31, 2010

 No big man was as dominate in the first two rounds of the tourney then St. Mary's Omar Samhan.
 The 6-11, 265 pound center averaged a tourney-best 30.5 ppg and shooting 75% from the field.
 Mickey McConnell is averaging over 53% from the three-point line and 19.0 ppg.
 Don't be surprised if he gets the ball at the end of the game.

-Omar will his hands full with Ekpe Udoh (averaging 14.0 ppg) and Josh Lomars.
+nds full with Ekpe Udoh (averaging 14.0 ppg) and Josh Lomars.
 Both big men are averaging 2.0 bpg and Omar will have to earn his points this time.

 LaceDarius Dunn will be good threat for the Bears.
 He averages 19.5 ppg and 33.3% from the three-point line.